karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 .. warning::

     This operation **can't** be undone.
-Once the request returns succesfully, the information associated with this resource has been removed on the server side.
+Once the request returns successfully, the information associated with this resource has been removed on the server side.